spiralhalo/CanvasTutorial/So-you-want-to-make-a-Canvas-pipeline-huh?.md

 # A pipeline?
-No, I wanted to make a shader pack!
+No, I want to make a shader pack!

 It's the same thing!
 Shader packs are called **Pipelines** in Canvas.
 Although there are also material shaders pack, which is a different type of shader pack.
 In other words, there are actually two types of "shader packs" in Canvas:
 * A set of material shaders.